Phala-Network/phala-wiki/content/docs/khala-mining/2-1-configuration.md

 sudo phala install
 ```

-If you want to manually config the tools, use the following commands and set the parameters.
+Configuration will be automatic, If you want to manually config the tools, use the following commands and set the parameters.

 ```bash
 sudo phala config set